trumble117/wcc_deploy/README.md

 | Oracle WebLogic Server | p19637463_1036_Generic.zip | 12UV (January 2015) |
 | Oracle OPatch | p6880880_111000_Linux-x86-64.zip | 11.1.0.12.5 (January 2015) |

-#### DO NOTE: The location of these files is very important.
+#### NOTE: The location of these files is very important.
 They must have the above names and be in the proper location, else deployment will fail and will not continue.

 ## Directory Structure
 You can stage the scripts/software from anywhere you like, as long as **oracle** has access to it.
 Do keep in mind, though, that we will be extracting zip archives and running installers, so while NFS locations are supported, performance may be affected.
 Once you've chosen a base directory for your scripts (I like to use /tmp), make sure that all of the following are present: